Updated. Originally written in 2016.

 An effective way to spread Voluntaryism while rewiring your brain for increased awareness, control of your own emotions, understanding of responsibility, and personal power.

-Have you ever wished you could demonstrate your Libertarian, Anarchist, or Agorist (hereinafter, for efficiency, I’ll use “Voluntaryist”) principles more in everyday life; be able to act in a way that actually influences everyone around you to better understand how valuable individual liberty is – 79.6% of the times you speak?
-What if this “way of speaking” (hint, it is more than that) is a cure to the disease known as “politically correct speech”?
+Have you ever wished you could demonstrate your Libertarian, Anarchist, or Agorist (hereinafter, for efficiency, I’ll use “Voluntaryist”) principles more in everyday life; be able to act in a way that actually influences people around you to better understand how valuable individual liberty is 88.6% of the times you speak?
+What if this “way of speaking” (hint, it is more than a way of speaking) is a cure to the disease known as “politically correct speech” as well as much more?

 Is it not ironic that people striving for a system that is based on non-coercion (libertarians) would use language full of coercion?